PatPatKittyKat/aoc2022/README.md

     - Informational: will create new nodes

 Part2, if we need to keep the file names, just add to the class and insert via string[] splitString, splitString[1].

+## Day 8: Treetop Tree House
+This one presents itself as a 2D array problem.
+Notating as (x,y) coordinates, we will check every coordinates' ±x and ±y values until reaching an edge.
+We can use a secondary structure to store whether or not a tree (coordinate) is visible.
+We'll load the input file twice, once to count the rows/columns for our array declaration, and then a second time to populate values.

+As for the problem solution, for every inner coordinate, we will check:
+- every +X value until reaching the edge
+- every -X value until reaching the edge
+- every +Y value until reaching the edge
+- every -Y value until reaching the edge

+If at any point, we reach an edge without encountering a tree with height ≥ currentHeight, it can be marked as visible.

+## Day 9: